pedrosmatos/Shock-Tunnel/README.md

   - Equilibrium Flow and
   - Instantaneous transition from equilibrium to frozen at user-definied Mach number position.

-  Once based on Catera, this code can be easily modified to estimate, for example, ignition delay in shock tubes, or kinetic, thermodinamic and transport parameters.
+  Being based on Catera, this code can be easily modified to estimate, for example, ignition delay in shock tubes, or kinetic, thermodinamic and transport parameters.